Azure/Communication/releasenotes/acs-javascript-calling-library-release-notes.md

 Bugfixes

-Fixes for jitter calculation.
+- Fixes for jitter calculation.

-- Fixes for browser semver version comparison.
+- Fixes for browser semver version comparison when determining supported environments.
-- Fixes for precall diagnostics error code.
+- Fixes for precall diagnostics feature to show error code.

 Other changes

 - Instrumentation of feature usage
 - Telemetry additions and improvements